ankane/dexter/README.md

 ## Thanks

 This software wouldn’t be possible without [HypoPG](https://github.com/HypoPG/hypopg), which allows you to create hypothetical indexes, and [pg_query](https://github.com/lfittl/pg_query), which allows you to parse and fingerprint queries.
 A big thanks to Dalibo and Lukas Fittl respectively.
+Also, thanks to YugabyteDB for [this article](https://dev.to/yugabyte/explain-from-pgstatstatements-normalized-queries-how-to-always-get-the-generic-plan-in--5cfi) on how to explain normalized queries.

 ## Research